muktek/assignment--fullstack-js-05-models-relations/README.md

 - Configure the data access library (knex) with the ORM (objection).
 - Declare Job and Company models in a `src/models/` folder.
 - Query the database using `Job` and `Company` models
-- Return jobs/company records as json in the `api/jobs` and `api/companies` routes
 - Create a database migration to put a foreign key on the job table (for the company id).
 - Declare the relationships between the `Company` and `Job` models
-- Return the job records that have a 'belongTo' relationship to a company record
+- Return jobs/company records as json in the `api/jobs` and `api/companies` routes
+- Company records should show related job records.

 In order to complete this assignment, you will need to: